Tweak (band): Formation

 Crashcarburn was formed from the demise of Tweak after they had relocated to London.
 They had already released one EP with their new sound and new attitude, Fallen.
-In 2006 the Band were forced to change their name due to legal reasons, and they settled on Crashcarburn.
+In 2006 the Band were forced to change their name for legal reasons, and they settled on Crashcarburn.
 Front man Garth explains the name change:The more time we spent on the band, the more we realise that we have a rare opportunity to have a positive influence on people.
 We're not trying to be some kind of 'Saviour for the youth' and we definitely don't wonna preach, Fuck knows we're far from perfect.
 We just don't want anyone to settle for 'average'.
 We want them to realise that ordinary people are capable of Great things!
 You don't have to do something earthshaking like, find a cure for cancer, to be great.
 You just need to exceed what the world expects of you.